Global Health Council, RTI International, and Frontline Health Workers Coalition

 2) How can the global health community promote stronger CBPHC implementation worldwide?

 3) How can advocacy be effective in contributing to stronger CBPHC programming?

 Loyce Pace, President and Executive Director, Global Health Council (GHC)

-Dr. Henry Perry, MD, PhD, Evidence for community-based PHC in improving MNCH
+Dr. Henry Perry, PhD, Evidence for community-based PHC in improving MNCHMD,

 Cristina Bisson, Senior Health System Strengthening Specialist, RTI International